fhbzc/Twitter_Crawler/README.md

 # Twitter_Crawler
 Easy-to-use tool for mining tweets with Twitter API.
 Support both Twitter API version 1 and academic API.

-It will collect tweets based on your need, and store the result either in a json file (supported only for academic API) or in a mongo database (supported for both academic API and Twitter API version 1)
+It will collect tweets based on your need, and store the result either in a json file (supported only for academic API) or in a mongo database (supported for both academic API and Twitter API version 1).

+To accelerate the collection speed with API version 1, multiprocess is implemented with the code.

 *Author*: Hongbo Fang

-*Contact*: fanghongdoublebo@gmail.com
+*Contact*: fanghongdoublebo@gmail.com (Please contact me directly or post on issue if you want a new feature or find a bug)

 # Get started
  - Download tw_crawler_release.py to your local machine